MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 ### Customize a topic page

-To accommodate different scenarios for how an organization wants to use Viva Topics, it’s possible to customize a topic page to include more types of content – such as text, images, or links - beyond the standard properties of a topic.
-[Web parts](https://support.microsoft.com/en-us/office/using-web-parts-on-sharepoint-pages-336e8e92-3e2d-4298-ae01-d404bbe751e0) can be used on a topic page to bring in these different types of content.
+To accommodate different scenarios for how an organization wants to use Viva Topics, it’s possible to customize a topic page to include more types of content—such as text, images, or links—beyond the standard properties of a topic.
+[Web parts](https://support.microsoft.com/office/using-web-parts-on-sharepoint-pages-336e8e92-3e2d-4298-ae01-d404bbe751e0) can be used on a topic page to bring in these different types of content.

 The appropriate web parts to use on a topic page will be based on the scenarios identified for Viva Topics.
 The [Viva Topics scenario catalog](https://aka.ms/TopicsScenarios) can be referenced for some ideas.
 To help users think about different ways to make a topic page relevant to a scenario, consider sharing these sample scenarios and associated web parts that have been used on a topic page.
 Users can choose what makes the most sense and be creative.